Terra Perma

 Why do a PDC with Terra Perma ?

-Terra Perma have had 5 years and ten PDC's to refine our course from regurgitating permaculture curriculum, to actually working permaculture thinking into what people need to know about nature and want to know about living in Perth and rural WA.
+Terra Perma have had 10 years and 15 PDC's to refine our course from regurgitating permaculture curriculum, to actually working permaculture thinking into what people need to know about nature and want to know about living in Perth and rural WA.
 We are making ecological common sense common again.

 We teach everyone to design with Permaculture's toolkit, how much detail you learn on top of that will depend on where you are starting from.
 With new ways of thinking and patterning like nature you will look at any situation and start designing a better one, it will be your new default setting.
 Apologies in advance :).

-You will leave this course with new eyes, brains and opportunities - just have a look around the WA Permaculture community and see what all the amazing Terra Perma grads are doing!
+You will leave this course with new eyes, brains and opportunities - just have a look around the WA Permaculture community and see what all the amazing Terra Perma grads (and, in turn, their students) are doing!

 Many poster-child Permaculture techniques are not suitable for the WA climate/soil, so if one simply copies from the Eastern States and overseas Permaculture books, then failure and disappointment is highly likely.
 Over the duration of the course you will learn how to design and adapt these techniques to our unique set of conditions, so you can avoid blindly copying situation specific ideas and fads (e.g. herb spirals, swales, corrugated iron raised beds, elevated hugelkultur, aquaponics, vertical gardens, etc).
 As you will learn, in the right situation these are all great techniques, however most are prone to failure in Perth's conditions if not intelligently and situationally adapted.

 So you can be assured that we offer a localised, accredited, and design- based PDC.
-Land development groups, community gardens, community associations, local councils and private businesses choose us as their ecological, sustainable educator due to our reliability and return on investment.
+Land development groups, community gardens, community associations, local councils, rural land managers and private businesses choose us as their ecological, sustainable educator due to our reliability and return on investment.

 Permaculture design and ecological thinking is universal and global in its application.
-With us, not only will you specialise in Perth urban and peri-urban design, but gain the ecological know how and design processes to apply it anywhere in the world, at any point in your life, and on any scale.
+With us, not only will you specialise in urban and rural design in WA, but gain the ecological know how and design processes to apply it anywhere in the world, at any point in your life, and on any scale.
 That is the true beauty of Permaculture.

 Student Designs after previous Terra Perma Permaculture Design Courses